Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Abstract

 \emph{Methodology:} Our goal is to understand the characteristics and challenges of deep learning model reengineering.
 We conducted a case study of this phenomenon, focusing on the context of computer vision.
 Our results draw from two data sources: defects reported in open-source reeengineering projects, and interviews conducted with open-source project contributors and the leaders of a reengineering team.
 In the open-source data, we analyzed \BugNum defects from \RepoNum open-source deep learning projects.
 Meanwhile, our reengineering team replicated \ReproducedModelNum deep learning models over two years; we interviewed 2 practitioners and \LeaderNum reengineering team leaders to understand their experiences.

 \emph{Results:} Our results describe how deep learning-based computer vision techniques are reengineered, analyze the distribution of defects in this process, and discuss challenges and practices.
 We found that most defects (58\%) are reported by re-users, and that reproducibility-related defects tend to be discovered during training (68\% of them are).
 Our analysis shows that most environment defects (88\%) are interface defects, and most of environment defects (46\%) are caused by API defects.
-We also found that training defects have diverse impacts and root causes.
-We identified three main challenges in the DL reengineering process: model operationalization, portability of DL operations, and performance debugging.
-Integrating our quantitative and qualitative data, we proposed a novel reengineering workflow.
+We also found that training defects have diverse symptomss and root causes.
+We identified \new{four} main challenges in the DL reengineering process: model operationalization, performance debugging, portability of DL operations, \new{and customized data pipeline}.
+Integrating our quantitative and qualitative data, we propose a novel reengineering workflow.

 \emph{Future directions:} Our findings inform several future directions, including: measuring additional unknown aspects of model reengineering; standardizing engineering practices to facilitate reengineering; and developing tools to support model reengineering and model reuse.